-If you want to more of these benefits (who doesn’t?), then create an evening routine to prime your body for quality sleep.
+If you want to more of these benefits (who doesn’t?), then one of the most powerful brain hacks you can use is to create an evening routine to prime your body for quality sleep.
 Mix, match, and add to the following to perfect your evening ritual:

 Want to know how to study well and fast?
 Get more sleep!

 The Pareto Principle: a cornerstone productivity strategy used everywhere because it relies on ruthless prioritization.